Chikeken-Debug/Flutter-App-Code/README.md

 ## The flutter code for the mobile application

 ### tasks
-- Air quality equation
+- Air quality equation XX
-- Graph max
+- Graph max ..??
-- user date is missy